-Death is often a taboo subject, and there aren’t many people with a keener understanding of it than specialist nurses in organ donation.
+Death is a taboo subject, for many of us.
+And there aren’t many people with a keener understanding of that fact than specialist nurses in organ donation.

 Their job is to work collaboratively with critical care staff to promote organ donation as part of end-of-life care for the 1% of people who die in circumstances where they can donate.

 With six years under her belt in her current SN-OD role, Michelle couldn’t be clearer about her mission: “To serve and improve the lives of those in need of an organ.”

 She and Rachel both speak passionately about those who give life through their donation, whether that’s the donors themselves through their express wishes, or the families who make that choice.